eccentricdevotion/TARDIS/sonic-generator.md

 The Sonic Generator allows players to configure and produce a new screwdriver from the console.
 Each time a sonic is generated it costs a certain amount of Artron Energy.

-You can craft a Sonic Generator (use `/tardisrecipe generator` to see the recipe), or place a flower pot and update it (`/tardis update generator`).
+You can craft a Sonic Generator (use `/tardisrecipe sonic-generator` to see the recipe), or place a flower pot and update it (`/tardis update generator`).
 If you place a flower pot, you will need to activate the generator the first time you use it.
 You do this by placing the craft ingredients into the GUI.

 Right-clicking the generator opens the GUI where you can select the Sonic Screwdriver type and apply upgrades to it.
 The settings are saved when you generate a new sonic, so that in the future, SHIFT-right-clicking the generator will build a sonic with the last used settings without having to open the GUI.